 The speaking test is divided into 4 parts and you won’t be alone as another candidate will sitting the exam with you!

 Part 1 is basic enough, it’s an interview style conversation where you will speak with the examiner and they will ask you information about yourself such as your hobbies and interests, career goals and some of your opinions about various topics.

-In part two you and the other candidate will be handed a set of two photographs.
+Part 2: You and the other candidate will be handed a set of two photographs.
 You will take turns speaking separately about your photographs for 1 minute and will then be asked to comment on each others photographs.

-Part 3: The interviewer will give and the other candidate some material as well as a task based on the material.
-You will have discuss the material with the other candidate and you will be required to exchange ideas and come up with a solution to the related task.
+Part 3: The interviewer will give you and the other candidate some material as well as a task based on the material.
+You will have to discuss the material with the other candidate and you will be required to exchange ideas and come up with a solution to the related task.

 Many students who successfully pass the FCE, then go on to prepare for the CAE exam.

 The CAE stands for Certificate of Advanced English and is suitable for students looking to acquire a C1 Advanced level of English.
 Like the FCE, it is a widely recognized certificate and an extremely beneficial qualification to have when applying to universities or jobs.